KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % ------------------------------------

 In the previous paragraphs we have studied a single ring of PET detectors, and we have shown that shielding the detectors with septa reduces the scatter and random coincidence rate, without affecting the true coincidence rate.
-In current clinical systems, multiple rings are combined in a single device, as shown in figure [21](#fig:jnpet).
+In current clinical systems, multiple rings are combined in a single device, as shown in [](#fig:jnpet).
 In the past, many of these systems could be operated in two modes.
 In 2D-mode, the rings are separated by septa.
 In 3D-mode, the septa are retracted, only the shielding at the edges of the axial field of view remain.
 Current PET systems have no septa between the detector rings, they are always operated in 3D mode.

 :::{figure} figs/fig_jnpet.pdf
 :name: fig:jnpet